Auth

 • Better Compliance & Auditing: Centralized logging of access attempts simplifies audits for regulations like GDPR or HIPAA.

-How we do SSO at 21RISK
+How OIDC works at 21RISK

 1. Initiation : When a user clicks "Login", 21RISK generates a cryptographically random secret called a code_verifier and hashes it to create a code_challenge .